Trending In Tax

 Economic sales tax nexus laws permitted by the Court; physical presence sales tax nexus is no longer the Constitutional standard.
 Writing for the majority, Justice Kennedy, who also sat on the Quill court in 1992, noted that the Quill decision was, “flawed on its own terms,” for several reasons.
 The Quill decision, “created rather than resolved market distortions,” meaning that sellers essentially could take advantage of a judicially-created tax shelter by limiting physical presence in a state.
 Similarly, sellers were incentivized by avoiding such physical presence.

 Business owners need to consider the impact tax reform has on the benefits of retirement plan contributions.
 For employees, the differences are typically minimal, however the affect on owners may not readily be seen at first glance.
 The qualified business income, or section 199A deduction, is a complex change in the tax law that needs substantial further guidance from the IRS—and the details of which are too complex for a discussion here.
 However, when looked at simply, it provides owners of certain pass-through businesses as well as sole-proprietors a 20 percent deduction against their qualified business income.

 Source: RSM US LLP

 Used with permission as a member of the RSM US Alliance

 At Insero, we make it our business to stay abreast of the latest trends and technical updates in accounting, tax, and audit; and we understand how important timely updates are to our clients.
 As a member of the RSM US Alliance, we also have the benefit of access to the resources and subject matter experts of RSM US LLP (formerly known as McGladrey LLP).
-This includes regular updates on the latest federal, state, and international tax news as well as updates pertaining to the Tax Cuts and Jobs Act.
+This includes regular updates on the latest federal, state, and international tax news.
 We hope that you find these informative and useful, and invite you to reach out to us if you have any questions.